julitiux/julitiux/content/posts/the_rust_programming_language.md

 ## Handling Potential Failure with the Result Type

-The second part the method
+The second part the method.

 ```rust
 .expect("Failed to read line");
 ```

 Read_line puts what the user types into the string we're passing it, but it also returns a value - in this case, an io::Result.
-Rust has a number of types named Result int its standard library: a generic Result as well as specific versions of submodules, such as io::Result
+Rust has a number of types named Result int its standard library: a generic Result as well as specific versions of submodules, such as io::Result.

-The Result  types are _enumerations_, often referred to as _enums_
+The Result  types are _enumerations_, often referred to as _enums_.

-For Result, the variants are *Ok* or *Err*
+For Result, the variants are *Ok* or *Err*.

 The _Ok_ variant indicates the operation was successful, and inside _Ok_ is the successfully generated value.
 The Err variant means the operation failed, and Err contains information about how or why the operation failed.